ngandrass/moodle-local_archiving/docs/dev/api/archive-job-states.md

 ### Uninitialized

-A newly created archive job is in the `Uninitialized` state.
+A newly created archive job is in the `UNINITIALIZED` state.
 It is not yet ready to be processed and needs to be fully initialized by the archiving manager.

 ### Queued

-The `Queued` state indicates that the archive job is ready to be processed.
+The `QUEUED` state indicates that the archive job is ready to be processed.
 It is waiting for an asynchronous trigger, such as cron, to start the processing.

-### Processing
+### Pre-Processing

-The `Processing` meta state indicates that an archive job is currently being processed.
-This meta state is active until the job is either finished successfully or failed.
+The `PRE_PROCESSING` state indicates that an archive job was just popped from the queue and started pre-processing work, such as preparation of internal data structures or settings checks.

-### ActivityArchiving
+### Activity Archiving

-In the `ActivityArchiving` state, the activity archiving drivers are extracting and processing the data to be archived from the different activities.
+In the `ACTIVITY_ARCHIVING` state, the activity archiving drivers are extracting and processing the data to be archived from the different activities.

+### Backup Collection

+During the `BACKUP_COLLECTION` phase, asynchronously generated Moodle backups are collected and prepared for storage inside the archive.

-### PostProcessing
+### Post Processing

-During `PostProcessing`, artifacts from the `ActivityArchiving` phase are collected, verified and post-processed.
+During `POST_PROCESSING`, artifacts from the `ACTIVITY_ARCHIVING` and `BACKUP_COLLECTION` phase are gathered, verified and post-processed.

 ### Store

-In the `Store` phase, the finalized archive is transferred to the final storage location(s).
+In the `STORE` phase, the finalized archive files are transferred to the final storage location(s).

+### Signing

+If enabled, the `SIGNING` phase will issue cryptographic signatures for all archive artifact files and store them as file metadata for later use.

 ### Cleanup

 Internal cleanup phase.
-Can be used to delete temporary files and other housekeeping tasks.
+The `CLEANUP` state can be used for deleting temporary files and other housekeeping tasks.

 ### Completed

-The archive job has been successfully processed.
+If an archive job reached the `COMPLETED` state, the job has been successfully processed.
 This state is final.

 ### Error

-The `Error` state indicates that an error occurred during the processing of the archive job.
+The `ERROR` state indicates that an error occurred during the processing of the archive job.
 This state determines if the error is recoverable or not.
-Every recoverable error is classified as a `Failure` after a certain number of failed retries.
+Every recoverable error is classified as a `FAILURE` after a certain number of failed retries.

 ### RecoverableError

-This state indicates that a potentially recoverable error happened.
-It tries to recover from the error and re-executes the failed tasks.
+The `RECOVERABLE_ERROR` state indicates that a potentially recoverable error happened.
+The archiving manager will try to recover from the error and re-executes the failed tasks.

 ### Failure

-The `Failure` state indicates that a non-recoverable error occurred during the processing of the archive job.
+The `FAILURE` state indicates that a non-recoverable error occurred during the processing of the archive job.
 Jobs in this state can never be completed successfully.
+This state is final.

 ### ErrorHandling

-Allows proper handling of non-recoverable errors, e.g., finally failed archive jobs.
+If a non-recoverable error occured, the `ERROR_HANDLING` state allows for proper handling of such errors, e.g., finally failed archive jobs.
 It can be used to send various signals and error-specific cleanup tasks.

+### Timeout

+If an archive job runs into a timeout, it will transition into the `TIMEOUT` state.
+This state is final.